Traditional Arts Apprenticeships

 - Signed and uploaded as a PDF file.

-Master Artist and Apprentice Work Samples (required)
+Mentor Artist and Apprentice Work Samples (required)

-Both the master artist and the apprentice must submit samples of their own work.
+Both the mentor artist and the apprentice must submit samples of their own work.
 Work samples should demonstrate artistic quality and technical ability.
 This enables the selection panel to evaluate the artistic quality for both applicants.
 Panelists may review some or all of submitted material.

 Work Sample Instructions